Fine Art MPhil, PhD

 - media and cultural studies

-Interdisciplinary and cross-media activity is core to much of the research within the School.
-You'll benefit from the resources and training available through the Institute for Creative Arts Practice.
+You'll benefit from the resources and opportunities available through the Institute for Creative Arts Practice.
 You'll also have access to the expertise within Culture Lab.
-Culture Lab is a multi-user digital media facility that supports interdisciplinary research at the interface of art, digital cultures, humanities and science.
+This is a multi-user digital media facility that supports interdisciplinary research at the interface of art, digital cultures, computing, humanities and science.

 READ MORE